The Infant Behavior Questionnaire (IBQ and IBQ-R)

 - A German version of the IBQ, translated by Susanne Kristen, Hannah Eisenbus, Claudia Thoermer, and Beate Sodian

-- A German version of the IBQ-R, translated by Susanne Kristen, Hannah Eisenbus, Claudia Thoermer, and Beate Sodian
+- German versions of the IBQ-R standard and very short forms, translated by Susanne Kristen, Hannah Eisenbus, Claudia Thoermer, and Beate Sodian

 - A Hebrew version of the IBQ, translated by Ariel Knafo

-- An Italian version of the IBQ-R, translated by Rosario Montirosso, Patrizia Cozzi, and Sam Putnam
+- Italian versions of the IBQ-R standard, short, and very short forms, translated by Rosario Montirosso, Patrizia Cozzi, and Sam Putnam

 - A Japanese version of the IBQ-R, translated by Astuko Nakagawa

 - A Kannada (spoken in South Indian state of Karnataka) version of the IBQ, translated by Michelle Fernandes

 - A Korean version of the IBQ-R, translated by Keumjoo Kwak and Suchung Kim

 - A Norwegian (Bokmal) version of the IBQ, translated by Anne Mari Torgersen

 - Norwegian (Bokmal) translations of short versions of select IBQ-R scales, translated by Harald Janson and Asne Naerde